 (Compiled by many, i.e. Florence Markofer, Tom Russell, Jim Entrican, Elizabeth Pinkerton, Dennis Buscher, Louis Silveira and Barbara Claire to name just a few)

 October 6 – Lt.
 Alferez Gabril Moraga discover the Cosumnes River and named it San Francisco.

-John Sutter arrived min Monterey, became a Mexican citizen, and was given a huge land grant in Central California.
-Ultimately, constructed his fort in Sacramento.
+John Sutter arrived in Monterey, became a Mexican citizen, and was given a huge land grant in Central California.
+Ultimately, constructed his Fort in Sacramento 1841.

 May 28 – William Daylor discovered the Cosumnes River Valley